-I also received the struts needed to build this model in white, so I will be making a second version of this soon.
+I also received the struts needed to build this model with one cube in white, so I will be making a second version of this soon.
 I didn’t want the Zomeballs used to match any strut color, though, so I will have to wait for the shipment of purple Zomeballs I ordered, today, to arrive, before I can build that model.

 Zome is a fantastic tool to use for mathematical investigations, as well as education, and other applications as well.
 I recommend this product highly, and without reservation.

 My Third Solution to the Zome Cryptocube Puzzle

 The President of the Zometool Corporation, Carlos Neumann, gave me a challenge, not long ago: find a solution to the Zome Cryptocube puzzle which uses only B0s, which I call “tiny blue struts.”
 For the Cryptocube puzzle, though, these “blue” struts actually appear white.
 Carlos knows me well, and knows I cannot resist a challenge involving Zome.
 Here is what I came up with, before the removal of the black cube, which is what the Zome Cryptocube puzzle starts with.

 In a “pure” Crypocube solution, the red Zomeballs would also be white — not just the “blue” struts.
 However, when Carlos issued this challenge, I was at home, with all the white Zomeballs I own located at the school where I teach — so I used red Zomeballs, instead, since I had them at home, and did not wish to wait.

 Here’s what this Cryptocube solution looks like, without the black cube’s black struts.
 You can still “see” the black cube, though, for the black Zomeballs which are the eight corners of the black cube are still present.
 As is happens, this particular Cryptocube solution has pyritohedral symmetry — better known as the symmetry of a standard volleyball.